jfecher/modern-compiler-architecture/README.md

 # Status

-**WIP - Please Ignore for Now!**
+**Working**(*) - could use more explanation in places.

+(*) We don't check generalized types for escaped type variables!
+See [algorithm-j](https://github.com/jfecher/algorithm-j) for a more complete example of type inference.

 # Intro

-This compiler is an example meant to show one possible architecture of a modern compiler that is incremental, concurrent, and fault-tolerant.
+This compiler is a learning resource meant to show one possible architecture of a modern compiler that is incremental, concurrent, and fault-tolerant.
 It takes into account the recent move away from a traditional pipeline-style compiler towards a demand-driven compiler designed for faster rebuilds with a language server in mind.